omarsalem7/Todo-list-webpack/README.md

 ## Instructions to run locally:
 ### To run locally you should have npm and node in your machine
 1. Clone the project using git.
-2. write npm install in your terminal to install dependecies
+2. write npm install in your terminal to install dependencies
 3. write npm start to see the output.

 ## Authors